iotechpis/strapi-plugin-schemas-to-ts/README.md

 ```

 ## Interfaces paths
-- API interfaces will be created in the same folder as their schemas.
-The name of the file will be the same as the singular name property in the schema.
+- All interfaces will be generated in the root folder of the Strapi project in the `contentTypes.d.ts` file.
-- Components interfaces will be created in `src/components/{component collection name}/interfaces`.
-The `component collection name ` value is the folder where the component schema is located.
-- Common interfaces will be created inside `src/common/{commonInterfacesFolderName}`.
-The `commonInterfacesFolderName` value is a config property of this plugin.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.